najnesnaj/pinetime-zephyr/manual/display.rst

 ~~~~~~~~~~~~~~~~~~~

 This is just a simple display test.
-It displays coloured squares, but it allows you to check if the screen is OK.
+It displays colored squares, but it allows you to check if the screen is OK.